georgewfraser/vscode-tree-sitter/README.md

+# Tree Sitter for VSCode

-**NOTE:** The native dependencies is not yet compiling correctly on Windows, so at the moment this extension only works on Mac.
+**NOTE:** The native dependencies are not yet compiling correctly on Windows or Linux, so at the moment this extension only works on Mac.
 See https://github.com/georgewfraser/vscode-tree-sitter/issues/3

-# Tree Sitter for VSCode

 This extension gives VSCode support for [tree-sitter](http://tree-sitter.github.io/tree-sitter/) syntax coloring.
 Examples with tree-sitter coloring on the right: